Women's Studies Faculty

 JANKE, RHONDA R., Associate Professor of Hort., Forestry, and Recreation Resources, Ext.
 Spec., Sustainable Cropping Systems.
 BS 1980, Kansas State University; MS 1984, PhD 1987, Cornell University.

-KANOST, LAURA, Assistant Professor of Spanish.
+KANOST, LAURA, Associate Professor of Spanish.
 BA 2001, Kansas State University; MA 2003, PhD 2007, University of Kansas.
 Research interests: Disability studies, women writers, translation, and service learning

 KARLIN, KATHERINE, Associate Professor of English.
 MFA 2004, University of Pittsburgh, PhD 2009, University of Southern California.

-KNOBLAUCH, ABBY, Assistant Professor of English.
+KNOBLAUCH, ABBY, Associate Professor of English.
 PhD 2008, University of New Hampshire.
 Research interests: The intersection of gender languague, and power; maverick rhetorics; and teacher development.

 KURTZ, DONALD, Associate Professor of Sociology, Anthropology and Social Work.
 BSW 1997, Washburn University; MSW 1999, University of Kansas; PhD 2006, Kansas State University.